X-Men '97: Music

 One of Feige's stipulations for reviving X-Men: The Animated Series was ensuring Marvel Studios was able to use that series' theme song, which was composed by Ron Wasserman.
 Wasserman composed the theme while under contract with producer Haim Saban, giving legal ownership of the song to Saban.
 Following legal battles over the use of the theme, Marvel Studios paid a large sum to secure the rights to it in 2022.
 This was done on the condition that it be re-recorded for future projects and credited to the original series' music executives, Saban and Shuki Levy.
 Wasserman was set to meet with Marvel about his involvement in the revival by early 2022, but John Andrew Grush and Taylor Newton Stewart—known professionally as the Newton Brothers—were announced to be the composers for X-Men '97 that July.

 The Newton Brothers were hired while Marvel was still in the process of securing the rights for the original theme.
 On revisiting the original series, the composers realized that the music did not match with their childhood memories and many of the original synthesizer sounds would now sound dated to modern audiences.
 They chose to modernize the score with an orchestra, choir, and some modern synthesizers.
 However, they felt the theme song should remain more true to the original style, to not "ruin the nostalgic vibes" and embrace the sincerity of the original series.
 They produced eight different versions of the theme, each with a different amount of orchestral music versus synthesizer music, before settling on the final version.
 The main melody is played on a synthesizer and an electric guitar, the latter performed by Nili Brosh.
 The X-Men '97 version of the theme, credited to Saban and Levy, was first heard in the MCU film Doctor Strange in the Multiverse of Madness (2022) and then the series Ms. Marvel (2022) when those projects referenced mutants.

 The X-Men '97 version of the main theme was released by Marvel Music and Hollywood Records as a digital single on March 20, 2024.
 A full soundtrack album for the first season was released on May 24.

 Release

 X-Men '97 premiered on Disney+ on March 20, 2024, with its first two episodes.
 The rest of the ten-episode first season was released weekly until May 15.
 The season was originally scheduled for release in late 2023.
 It aired on Disney's cable channel FXX from June 30 to July 4, 2025.
-The second season is scheduled to premiere in mid-2026.
-Winderbaum said in October 2025 that future seasons would be released annually "for a number of years".
+The second season premiered on July 1, 2026, with its first three episodes.
+The rest of the nine-episode season released weekly until August 12.
+Winderbaum and Houston said that future seasons would be released annually, with the third season planned for release in 2027 and the fourth in 2028.